Aalegre/Flooded-Grounds/README.md

 ##### CustomAudioArea.cs
 This script uses a CustomVolumeGroup to modify parameters of the mixer
 ##### FirstPerson_AIO_Helper.cs
 We use this script to read from the First person controller that we downloaded from the asset store.
-Checks the floor, plays the footstep sounds, and toggles the flashlight
+Checks the floor, plays the footstep sounds, and toggles the flashlight.
+From here we also change the visual effects and toggle the snapshots when you change the realm.
 #### Sounds
 All the sounds are in ```Assets/Sounds```
 We did not use all the sounds that we have in the project.